benfpv/cvplt/README.md

 # Instructions to Run the Demo
 1. Run main.py with Python.
 2. See main.py > Main.loop() for the inputs used to create the demo plots.
-3. Expected outcome is that 5 demo plots should be plotted onto a 800x800 image resized to, and presented on, a 1600x1600 window.
+3. Expected outcome is that 5 demo plots should be plotted onto a 800x400 window.

 ![dispArray_Resize](https://github.com/benfpv/cvplt/assets/55154673/5c392636-13fb-45b8-88a1-12eb04732261)